Convinced that webinars are still a relevant acquisition strategy in 2020? Follow these strategies to create an effective webinar.

 The format of slides with a person speaking on screen has been done time after time.
 Don’t feel the need to stick to the script -- literally.
 Instead, think about ways to mix up how the information in your webinar is presented:

-You can also use a landing page, like this, that includes a voting feature for people to upvote they’re top questions.
+- You can also use a landing page, like this, that includes a voting feature for people to upvote their top questions.
 This will also help your prioritize the material your audience is most interested in.

 Once the webinar is done, however, it’s time to make sure the sales reps are ready to close those leads.
 Send a follow up email to your reps and include the following information: